Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 The Economic Backdrop: A Sitcom Special

-Corporate leaders face a whiplash-inducing blend of trends—remote work adaptations, rapid tech acceleration, epochal debt ceilings, and ESG pressures—all playing out like a dystopian episode of Shark Tank.
+Corporate leaders face a whiplash-inducing blend of trends—remote work adaptations, rapid tech acceleration, historic debt ceilings, and ESG pressures—all playing out like a dystopian episode of Shark Tank.
 The real question?
 Which macroeconomic sharks are swimming under your budget model raft.

 Local Case Studies: A Coast-to-Coast Voyage of Errors